UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

     ![Disks blade](images/azs-browser-disks-list-new.png)

 3. In the new blade for the selected disk, under *Overview*, ensure that **Disk state** is listed as *Unattached*.
 If it isn't, you'll need to detach the disk from the VM before you can use it.
+This can only be done by deleting the VM that the disk is attached to.

     ![New disk blade - Unattached](images/azs-browser-disk-unattached.png)